timurius/consoleChat/README.md

 # consoleChat
 I`m just learning C++ and create this chat for fun

-P.s it will work only local (with computers which connected to the same wi-fi)
+P.s it will work only local (with computers which connected to the same wi-fi as you)

 Ok, for the first program will ask you about your name Just write nick which you want and press enter